 Full Underpinning: $50,000 to $120,000+

-Full perimeter underpinning is the most expensive foundation repair, addressing structural inadequacy across the entire foundation.
+Full perimeter underpinning costs $50,000 to $120,000 or more and is required when existing footings are too shallow to safely bear the structure, or when settlement is distributed across the entire foundation rather than isolated to one section.
 It is also performed for non-repair purposes (increasing ceiling height, creating a secondary suite).

 From a pure repair standpoint, full underpinning is required when: